 The role of the Independent Mental Capacity Advocate service is to provide independent safeguards for people who lack the capacity to make certain important decisions and at the time that such decisions need to be made they have no-one else to support or represent them or who can be consulted.

 An IMCA must be instructed and consulted when:

 - an NHS body is proposing to provide serious medical treatment

 - an NHS body or local authority is proposing to arrange accommodation (or a change of accommodation), whether in a hospital or care home, where the person will stay in hospital for more than 28 days or in a care home for more than eight weeks

-An IMCA may be instructed to support someone who lacks capacity to make decisions concerning:
+An IMCA may be instructed to support someone who lacks the capacity to make decisions concerning:

 The Joint Guidance on Instructing IMCAs (PDF, 294KB) outlines the role and responsibilities of IMCAs and when they should be instructed to act.

-Full details regarding the statutory requirements of the IMCA are provided within Chapter 10 of the MCA Code of Practice.
+There are full details about the statutory requirements of the IMCA in Chapter 10 of the Mental Capacity Act Code of Practice.

 Suffolk Advocacy Service provides the IMCA service in Suffolk.

 Find out information about the role of an IMCA and referral forms provided by Suffolk Advocacy Service | Home | POhWER